Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 - (As Substrate, it also) supports the new JSON-RPC protocol that has been developed;
 <!-- .element: class="fragment" data-fragment-index="1" -->
-- Light and fast enought so that it can be embeded into a mobile application or an application in general;
+- Light and fast enough so that it can be embedded into a mobile application or an application in general;
 <!-- .element: class="fragment" data-fragment-index="2" -->

 Notes: